GOVTNZ/web-standards/guidance/assessment/tests/a11y/headings-for-methodology.md

 3. If content looks like and acts like a heading, but isn't outlined as a heading, inspect its code to see if the heading is wrapped in a basic element like a `<div>` or `<p>` with an ARIA `role="heading"` and an `aria-level` attribute to show what level it is.
 For example, `<p role="heading" aria-level="1">About Us</p>`.
 If it isn't, record a failure, noting the reason.

 4. Check each heading to make sure the heading level is the appropriate given its position in the page's content hierarchy.
 Otherwise, record a failure, noting the reason.

+5. Remember to resize your browser window and test at the other viewport sizes.
+If there is no change to page content or layout, enter 'no change' in the results and don't test for that viewport.